dermesser/libsocket/DOCUMENTATION.md

 Like the function before, this function also has different prototypes on different platforms.

+Returns the socket file descriptor number, on error -1.

 The protocol which is used is UDP.

 To send and receive data with this socket, please use the functions explained below, `sendto_inet_dgram_socket()` and